For LangGraph Users

 Platform Integration

-The initialize_telemetry() function in the example above connects your LangGraph workflow to the Codon observability platform.
+The initialize_telemetry() function in the example above connects your LangGraph workflow to the Codon Optimization Platform.
 This transforms your local OpenTelemetry spans into rich telemetry data visible in your Codon dashboard.

 Platform Setup Required: Before initializing telemetry, you need a Codon API key.
 Follow the Platform Setup guide to: